hugosmoreira/2023-portifolio-blog-ts-nextjs/content/blogs/web-development-and-coding-full-course.md

 Code challenges are a fun and interactive way to practice web development.
 They provide you with coding problems to solve and can help you improve your problem-solving skills.

-**Codewars:** A website that offers coding challenges in a wide range of programming languages, including JavaScript and Python.
+**[Codewars](https://www.codewars.com)** A website that offers coding challenges in a wide range of programming languages, including JavaScript and Python.

-**HackerRank:** A platform that offers coding challenges and competitions in web development and other programming fields.
+**[Hackerrank](https://www.hackerrank.com)** A platform that offers coding challenges and competitions in web development and other programming fields.

 ## Conclusion